 When does postpartum hair loss start?

-Each woman is different and so is the pregnancy – this means that the manner in which postpartum hair loss takes place will also be different for each woman.
-While some women might notice a few extra hair on their towels, for some women the hair loss might be quite extensive.
+Each woman is different and so is the pregnancy.
+This means that the manner in which postpartum hair loss takes place will also be different for each woman.
+While some women might notice a few extra hairs on their towels, for some women the hair loss might be quite extensive.
 In most cases, the hair loss should begin about a month or so after the pregnancy and should start to stabilize by the time the baby is about seven months old.

-For an average person, losing anywhere between 80 to 100 strands of hair daily is normal, but when you have just given birth, you might notice that you are losing more than double that amount.
+For an average person, losing anywhere between 80 to 100 strands of hair daily is normal.
+But when you have just given birth, you might notice that you are losing more than double that amount.
 The fact is that when you are in the postpartum stage, you could lose an average of 400 hair strands a day.
 This is actually one of the most prominent causes of hair loss in women.
-However, by the time your baby is about six to seven months, you should notice a decline in the hair loss and if your hair loss does not stabilize by then, it might be time to meet your doctor for a proper check-up.
+However, by the time your baby is about six to seven months, you should notice a decline in hair loss.
+If your hair loss does not stabilize by then, it might be time to meet your doctor for a proper check-up.